jam14d/worksample/CodetoCodons/README.md

 - **DNA Mutation:** Apply a mutation rate to the DNA sequence to simulate natural genetic variation.
 - **RNA Transcription:** Transcribe the mutated DNA sequence into RNA.
 - **Protein Translation:** Translate the RNA sequence into a chain of amino acids, forming a protein.

-- **Codon Highlighting:** Stop codons in the RNA sequence are highlighted for easy identification.
+## Prerequisites
+Before you begin, ensure you have Python installed on your system.
+You can download Python from [python.org](https://www.python.org/downloads/).
+This project assumes you are using Python Python 3.11.7.

-## Installation
+## Installation Steps
-To run the app, you need to have Python and Streamlit installed.
-Follow these steps:
+To run the app, follow these steps:

 1. **Clone the repository:**
    ```bash